Techngo10/Offline-Music-Player/README.md

 # Offline-Music-Player

 A simple offline music player built in Python using `pygame`.
+Utilizes yt-dlp libary to download mp3 files from youtube, aimed at people who like songs exclusive to youtube and want to save them
-Supports play, pause, next/previous track, shuffle, and loop.
+Supports play, pause, next/previous track, cover art, and user accounts.

 ---